ICO Annual Conference 2019

 Miss Monique Hope Ross, Honorary Consultant Ophthalmic Surgeon at the Birmingham and Midland Eye Centre and Good Hope Hospital, an Honorary senior Clinical Lecturer at Birmingham University.

-Dr Arjuna Ratanayaka, Lecturer in Vision Sciences, University Southampton.
-Dr Ratanayaka’s group is investigating the molecular mechanisms underlying degenerative pathologies in the senescent retina and brain; leading to conditions such as Age-related Macular degeneration (AMD), retinal dystrophies and Alzheimer’s disease (AD).
+Dr Arjuna Ratnayaka, Lecturer in Vision Sciences, University Southampton.
+Dr Ratnayaka’s group is investigating the molecular mechanisms underlying degenerative pathologies in the senescent retina and brain; leading to conditions such as Age-related Macular degeneration (AMD), retinal dystrophies and Alzheimer’s disease (AD).